sarahmg91/project-one-tictactoe/README.md

 # project-one-tictactoe
-This code was created as part of the capstone project for Codecademys 'CS101: Introduction to Programming' You can read about my learnings of doing this project on medium.
+This code was created as part of the capstone project for Codecademys 'CS101: Introduction to Programming'.
+You can read about my learnings of doing this project on medium.
 The objective was to create:
 - A two player game with text inputs